BSOD New Computer

 I just followed your instructions in "I have a FireWire (left side) link on my website showing all the things related to FireWire issues"

+I do have a conflict.
 I tried disabling the firewire and enabling it with no luck even rebooted then tried enabling it with no luck.

 Mitch